Courses Taught

 Graduate

-Economic forecasting encompasses the fundamentals of forecasting in finance, economics, and business.
-Topics related to time series include predictive regression, trend and seasonal modeling, ARIMA models, multivariate models, spectral analysis, unit roots, cointegration, volatility modeling, and Bayesian analysis.
+Economic forecasting provides Master of Science in Applied Economics students with the fundamentals of forecasting in finance, economics, and business.
+Topics include predictive regression, trend and seasonal modeling, ARIMA models, multivariate models, spectral analysis, unit roots, cointegration, volatility modeling, and Bayesian analysis.

 WebMBA Finance

 Finance covers financial risk and return, capital budgeting, valuation, capital structure, working capital management, and contemporary topics in financial management.
-The course equips students with tools to assess a company’s financial standing in relation to the industry, apply time value of money principles to business cash flows, evaluate the feasibility of short-term and long-term financial decisions, and understand the relationship between capital structure, risk, and the cost of capital.
+The course equips students with tools to assess a company’s financial standing relative to the industry, apply time-value-of-money principles to business cash flows, evaluate the feasibility of short- and long-term financial decisions, and understand the relationship between capital structure, risk, and the cost of capital.

 MBA Financial Analysis

 Financial Analysis studies and evaluates risks, both financial risks and operational risks.
 The first part of the course teaches the skills needed to evaluate financial risk and return, capital budgeting, valuation, capital structure, and working capital management decisions.
-The second part of the course teaches how to identify and analyze operational, financial, and strategic risks and propose methods for eliminating, mitigating, or transferring those risks.
+The second part of the course teaches how to identify and analyze operational, financial, and strategic risks, and to propose methods for eliminating, mitigating, or transferring them.

 Undergraduate